Alphatec (NASDAQ:ATEC) Downgraded by ValuEngine

-ValuEngine lowered shares of Alphatec (NASDAQ:ATEC) from a buy rating to a hold rating in a research report sent to investors on Wednesday morning, ValuEngine reports.
+ValuEngine downgraded shares of Alphatec (NASDAQ:ATEC) from a buy rating to a hold rating in a research note published on Wednesday, ValuEngine reports.

-A number of other brokerages also recently commented on ATEC.
-HC Wainwright raised their target price on shares of Alphatec from $4.00 to $6.00 and gave the company a buy rating in a research note on Tuesday, August 6th.
-Canaccord Genuity started coverage on shares of Alphatec in a research note on Wednesday, August 28th.
-They issued a buy rating and a $7.00 target price on the stock.
-Piper Jaffray Companies started coverage on shares of Alphatec in a research note on Monday, August 5th.
-They issued an overweight rating and a $7.00 target price on the stock.
-Finally, BidaskClub downgraded shares of Alphatec from a buy rating to a hold rating in a research note on Wednesday, August 28th.
-Three research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-Alphatec has an average rating of Buy and a consensus target price of $6.67.
+Other equities research analysts also recently issued research reports about the company.
+Piper Jaffray Companies assumed coverage on Alphatec in a report on Monday, August 5th.
+They issued an overweight rating and a $7.00 price objective for the company.
+HC Wainwright upped their price objective on Alphatec from $4.00 to $6.00 and gave the company a buy rating in a report on Tuesday, August 6th.
+BidaskClub downgraded Alphatec from a buy rating to a hold rating in a report on Wednesday, August 28th.
+Finally, Canaccord Genuity assumed coverage on Alphatec in a report on Wednesday, August 28th.
+They issued a buy rating and a $7.00 price objective for the company.
+Three research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+The stock currently has an average rating of Buy and a consensus target price of $6.67.

-Alphatec (NASDAQ:ATEC) last issued its earnings results on Wednesday, July 24th.
-The medical technology company reported ($0.21) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.16) by ($0.05).
+Alphatec (NASDAQ:ATEC) last released its quarterly earnings data on Wednesday, July 24th.
+The medical technology company reported ($0.21) EPS for the quarter, missing analysts’ consensus estimates of ($0.16) by ($0.05).
+The company had revenue of $27.32 million during the quarter, compared to the consensus estimate of $25.37 million.
 Alphatec had a negative net margin of 45.29% and a negative return on equity of 211.15%.
-The business had revenue of $27.32 million during the quarter, compared to analysts’ expectations of $25.37 million.
-As a group, research analysts anticipate that Alphatec will post -0.91 EPS for the current fiscal year.
+As a group, analysts forecast that Alphatec will post -0.91 EPS for the current year.

-In related news, EVP Craig E. Hunsaker sold 50,000 shares of Alphatec stock in a transaction on Thursday, July 25th.
-The shares were sold at an average price of $5.00, for a total transaction of $250,000.00.
-Following the sale, the executive vice president now owns 811,112 shares of the company’s stock, valued at approximately $4,055,560.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CFO Jeffrey G. Black sold 8,929 shares of Alphatec stock in a transaction on Friday, August 2nd.
-The stock was sold at an average price of $4.75, for a total transaction of $42,412.75.
-Following the sale, the chief financial officer now directly owns 511,862 shares in the company, valued at approximately $2,431,344.50.
+In other Alphatec news, EVP Craig E. Hunsaker sold 100,000 shares of the stock in a transaction dated Monday, August 12th.
+The stock was sold at an average price of $5.88, for a total value of $588,000.00.
+Following the completion of the sale, the executive vice president now directly owns 811,112 shares in the company, valued at $4,769,338.56.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP Craig E. Hunsaker sold 50,000 shares of the stock in a transaction dated Thursday, August 8th.
+The stock was sold at an average price of $5.75, for a total value of $287,500.00.
+Following the completion of the sale, the executive vice president now owns 811,112 shares of the company’s stock, valued at $4,663,894.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 208,929 shares of company stock worth $1,167,913 in the last ninety days.
-34.32% of the stock is currently owned by insiders.
+Insiders sold 208,929 shares of company stock valued at $1,167,913 in the last quarter.
+34.32% of the stock is currently owned by corporate insiders.

 Alphatec Holdings, Inc, a medical technology company, focuses on the design, development, and promotion of products for the surgical treatment of spine disorders.
 Its product portfolio and pipeline address the cervical, thoracolumbar, and intervertebral regions of the spine; and cover various spinal disorders and surgical procedures.